ArturKarbone/principal/principal_practice.md

 15. Code that we wrote “for the future”, before it's actually required
 16. Refactoring functionality that does not change
 17. Doing routine tasks manually
-17. Trying to maximize output, not outcome (delivering features with low impact)
+17. Trying to maximize output, not outcome (delivering features with zero impact)
 18. Unplanned work (downtime)
 19. Team members shared across projects
 20. Optimizing part of the process that is not a bottleneck